auth0/docs/articles/cms/wordpress/configuration.md

 ---
-description: How to configure WordPress as a client with Auth0.
+description: How to configure WordPress as a Client with Auth0.
 ---

 # Configuration of the Login by Auth0 WordPress Plugin

 By default, new installations of Login by Auth0 run the Setup Wizard and ask for an app token and attempt to setup all necessary components within your Auth0 tenant.
 This includes:

-* Creating a new client using your site name with the correct app type and URLs
+* Creating a new Client using your site name with the correct app type and URLs
-* Creating a database connection for this client for storing users
+* Creating a database Connection for this Client for storing users
-* Creating a client grant for the system Auth0 Management API
+* Creating a Client grant for the system Auth0 Management API
 * Creating a new user for the WordPress administrator running the wizard

 Once this process is complete, your tenant is set up correctly and ready to accept signups and logins.